jgstew/jgstew.github.io/_posts/2016-12-01-Optimizing-BigFix-Relevance:-exists.md

 The second example, which does use `exists`, does not actually get every file within the folder.
 Instead, as soon as `descendants` returns a single result, `exists` is satisfied and evaluation stops.

 The strange part of this example is the fact that both use `descendants` which is an inspector that would typically return all of the file objects within the given folder.
-Putting `exists` in front of `descendants` like this actually changes the behavior of the `descendants` inspector, somehow letting it know that it only cares if there is at least one result.
+Putting `exists` in front of `descendants` like this actually changes the behavior of the `descendants` inspector, somehow letting it know that it only cares if there is at least one result and not all results.